telerik/maui-docs/controls/listview/listview-getting-started.md

 ## Define the Control

-1. When the your .NET MAUI application is set up, you are ready to add a ListView control to your page.
+1. When your .NET MAUI application is set up, you are ready to add a ListView control to your page.
 The following example shows a sample ListView definition.

   The ListView provides UI virtualization, which requires the visual parent to provide vertical or horizontal space.
 To avoid breaking UI virtualization or gesture mechanisms: